From the Dolomites to Lake Garda by bike

 The Do-Ga Cycling Route is worth taking a few days to explore.
 By including accommodation for bikers in your travel plans, you can spend longer visiting such interesting locations as Malé in Val di Sole, with its apple orchards, and Monclassico with its famous sundials.

-After the Carlo Magno Pass and Madonna di Campiglio, in Val Rendena, a slight detour is all you need to spend some time at the Vallesinella Falls or in Val Brenta, an area of huge natural interest.
+After the Campo Carlo Magno Pass and Madonna di Campiglio, a slight detour is all you need to spend some time at the Vallesinella Falls or in Val Brenta, an area of huge natural interest.

-In the Valli Giudicarie, be sure not to miss Stenico Castle as well as the Rio Bianco Falls, the Bosco Arte and the Limarò canyon before reaching Ponte Arche and entering Val Lomasone, where you’ll find two Slow Food specialities: Bleggiana walnuts and Ciuiga del Banale sausages, for a top-quality culinary experience.
+In the Valli Giudicarie, be sure not to miss Stenico Castle as well as the Rio Bianco Falls, the Bosco Arte and the Limarò canyon before reaching Ponte Arche and entering Val Lomasona, where you’ll find a Slow Food specialities: the Bleggiana walnuts, for a top-quality culinary experience.

 Not far now: Lake Tenno, ideal as a place to rest and maybe even take a dip, is the last stop before arriving at Riva del Garda, a landmark for outdoor activities and the perfect full stop to all the kilometres you’ve covered.